AkariAsai/ScholarQABench/README.md

 By downloading this data you acknowledge that you have read and agreed to all the terms in this license.
 For constituent datasets, also go through the individual licensing requirements, as applicable.

+## Notes
+- The reference rubrics and expert-written answers were created by domain experts between July and September 2024.
+While we do not discourage the use of retrieval systems that surface papers published after this period, please note that such systems may access information unavailable to the original annotators, potentially affecting comparability with the provided references.

 ## Citations
 ```